 Several of the recommendations on this topic are covered under other principles like Equity (treating people fairly and with dignity), Privacy (protecting individual rights) and Justified (no "mass surveillance").
-However, the most tangible aspect of this principle is alignment with the Port's "Welcoming Port Policy" (Resolution 3747).11
+However, the most tangible aspect of this principle is alignment with the Port's "Welcoming Port Policy" (Resolution 3747).

 The Welcoming Port Policy commits the Port to "to foster a culture and environment that make it possible for our region to remain a vibrant and welcoming global gateway where our immigrant communities, refugee residents, and foreign visitors can fully participate in - and be integrated into - the social, civic, and economic fabric of our region."
 To the extent consistent with federal laws and obligations, the practical applications of this policy include not denying anyone services based on immigration status; prohibiting any Port employees, including law enforcement officers, from unnecessarily asking about citizenship or immigration status; and taking tangible steps to make all visitors to its facilities to feel welcome and safe.
-As it relates to immigration enforcement, the policy includes calls for the Port - within the restrictions of federal law - to "defer detainer requests from ICE";

-11 https://www.portseattle.org/sites/default/files/2018-05/2018 05 08 SM 8a reso.pdf restrictions on "providing federal immigration agents with access to databases without a judicial warrant"; and restrictions on carrying out "a civil arrest based on an administrative warrant."
+As it relates to immigration enforcement, the policy includes calls for the Port - within the restrictions of federal law - to "defer detainer requests from ICE"; restrictions on "providing federal immigration agents with access to databases without a judicial warrant"; and restrictions on carrying out "a civil arrest based on an administrative warrant."

 The biometric air exit program generally provides CBP with information that it already has: CBP already compiles galleries of travelers' facial biometrics from photos that travelers are required to submit (i.e., passport or visa application pictures).
-The, airline also already provides CBP with passenger manifests and traveler data through the Advance Passenger Information System (APIS) system.
+The airline also already provides CBP with passenger manifests and traveler data through the Advance Passenger Information System (APIS) system.
 That is why CBP refers to biometric air exit as an "automation of an existing system" rather than a new border security measure.

-PortAirlinesFederalIf port approves biometric airIf port approves biometric airCBP is bound by all relevantexit program implementation,exit program implementation,federal laws as referenced abovethen engage (along with relevantthen airlines should work with- including anti-discriminationpartners) with local immigrantthe Port to educate localand civil liberties statutes.and refugee communities inimmigrant and refugeecommunitiesmultiple languages and culturallycommunitiescommunities "Ethical" recommendations at a g lance exit program implementation, then engage (along with relevant partners) with local immigrant and refugee communities in multiple languages and culturally exit program implementation, then airlines should work with the Port to educate local immigrant and refugee communities Port Airlines Federal a) be educated b) share concerns about incidents If port approves biometric air exit program implementation, then engage (along with relevant partners) with local immigrant and refugee communities in multiple languages and culturally appropriate such that they can a) be educated b) share concerns about If port approves biometric air exit program implementation, then airlines should work with the Port to educate local immigrant and refugee CBP is bound by all relevant federal laws as referenced above - including anti-discrimination
+"Ethical" recommendations at a glance Port Airlines Federal If port approves biometric air exit program implementation or CBP implements, then engage (along with relevant partners) with local immigrant and refugee communities in multiple languages and culturally appropriate such that they can a) be educated b) share concerns about incidents If port approves biometric air exit program implementation, then airlines should work with the Port to educate local immigrant and refugee communities CBP is bound by all relevant federal laws as referenced above - including anti- discrimination and civil liberties statutes.
+The Port should form a Technology Ethical Advisory